 Resolute ambition.
 Resolute success.
-For 98 years now, W. Kündig & Cie AG, Zurich, has been active in the raw produce trade.
+For over 100 years, W. Kündig & Cie AG, Zurich, has been active in the raw produce trade.
 A look back at the history of the parent company of the Kündig Group.

 With subsidiary companies in Switzerland, Germany and Hungary as well as a branch office in China, the Kündig Group is one of the world’s preeminent raw produce specialists.
 Vouching for this is the wealth of experience the company has accumulated over almost a century.
 The story begins with Willy Kündig (born 1896) who, as a young man, having discontinued his apprenticeship at a bank, joined Zurich-based milling and fodder cereal importer Karr & Lederer (now Karr AG in Zug) and learned the ropes of the grain trade as well as business spirit.
 While the First World War was still being waged, Willy Kündig left his job in Sète on the French Mediterranean coast, where he worked as a goods inspector, to make his way back to Switzerland.
 Once home, he took the leap of setting up his own company.